bryanbocao/awesome-open-papernotes/README.md

 This repo contains my notes for research papers that I've read.
 Papers are numbered on a (1) to (5) scale where

-- (1) means I have only barely skimmed it.
+- (1) means I have only barely skimmed it or listened to the presentation.
 - (2) means (1) + I understand the main idea and the main contributions to the literature.
 - (3) means (2) + related works.
 - (4) means (3) + details of the experiments.